🔊

 ⛔ Could it be DND?

-Your call going straight to voicemail or getting disconnected does not always mean that you have been blocked.
-Their iPhone could simply be in the Do Not Disturb mode.
-So, how do you figure that out?
+However, calls going straight to voicemail or disconnecting doesn't always mean you've been blocked.
+The recipient's iPhone might be set to Do Not Disturb (DND) mode.
+So, how can you tell the difference?